Thuli Parks and Wildlife Land: Archaeological, historical and cultural sites

 A large Fort (Fort Tuli) existed in the center of the protected area, where in the 1890s oxen and horses were rested prior to crossing the Shashe River.
 The fort was established by the Pioneer Column in 1890, and maintained as a supply base.
 In the 1970s this building was re-located to the current site, Tuli.

 Accommodation and camping

 Camping sites exist at the head office and within the safari area.
 There are no hotels or self-catering accommodation.

-Shashe Wilderness Camp, operated by the Wildlife and Environment Zimbabwe (formerly Zimbabwe Wildlife Society), is located just north of the park headquarters.
+Shashe Wilderness Camp, operated by the Wildlife and Environment Zimbabwe (formerly Zimbabwe Wildlife Society), is located just north of the park's headquarters.

 Access

 Road access is via the village of Tuli, which can be reached from Beitbridge via Nottingham Estate, or from Gwanda via Guyu and Hwali.
 On each access route, much of the distance is over poor roads, and four wheel drive may be required.
 Four wheel drive is essentially for crossing the Shashe River to access the park.
-There is an earth airstrip at Tuli.
+There is a dirt airstrip at Tuli.

 Thuli Safari Area is currently operated through hunting concessions.